Science and technology in Burkina Faso: Research output

 When it comes to scientific publications, West Africa has not progressed as quickly as the rest of the continent since 2005.
-Output remains low, with only Gambia and Cabo Verde publishing more than 50 articles per million inhabitants in 2014.
-The figure for Burkina Faso was 16 per million inhabitants.
+Output remains low, with only Gambia and Cabo Verde publishing more than 50 articles per million inhabitants in 2014, while Burkina Faso was at 16 per million inhabitants.
 The average for sub-Saharan Africa was 20 and the global average was 176 per million inhabitants.

-Burkina Faso was ranked 118th in the Global Innovation Index in 2020, down from 117th in 2019.
+Burkina Faso was ranked 124th in the Global Innovation Index in 2023.

-Burkina Faso counts among the top closest collaborators for the following West African countries: Côte d'Ivoire, Mali, Senegal and Togo.
+Burkina Faso is among the top closest collaborators for the following West African countries: Côte d'Ivoire, Mali, Senegal and Togo.
 Between 2008 and 2014, the top collaborators for scientists from Burkina Faso came from France, the United States, the United Kingdom, Belgium and Germany.

 Regional science and technology policy

 Burkina Faso is a member of the Economic Community of West African States (ECOWAS).
 In 2011, ECOWAS adopted a Policy on Science and Technology (ECOPOST).
 ECOPOST is an integral part of the subregion's development blueprint to 2020, entitled Vision 2020.
 Vision 2020 proposes a road map for improving governance, accelerating economic and monetary integration and fostering public–private partnerships.
 It endorses the planned harmonization of investment laws in West Africa and suggests pursuing ‘with vigour’ the creation of a regional investment promotion agency.
 Countries are urged to promote efficient, viable small and medium-sized enterprises and to expose traditional agriculture to modern technology, entrepreneurship and innovation, in order to improve productivity.

 ECOPOST provides a framework for member states wishing to improve – or elaborate for the first time – their own national policies and action plans for science, technology and innovation.
 Importantly, ECOPOST includes a mechanism for monitoring and evaluating the policy’s implementation, an aspect often overlooked.

 ECOPOST advocates the development of a science culture in all sectors of society, including through science popularization, the dissemination of research results in local and international journals, the commercialization of research results, greater technology transfer, intellectual property protection, stronger university–industry ties and the enhancement of traditional knowledge.